For the Arizona Revised Statutes ("ARS"), from the Arizona State legislature website, click here

 §28-704.
 Minimum speed limits; requirement to turn off roadway

 B. ... authorities ... may determine and declare a minimum speed limit below which a person shall not drive a vehicle...
-[This grants, but does not establish, the authority to set a minimum.
-Bicyclists would then be bound to the minimum where established.
-However, it has been suggested that this may be one of the provisions that "by their nature" would not apply]
+[This only grants authority to set minimum speed limits.
+There are no known minimum speed limits in Arizona.
+It's not clear if bicyclists would be subject to minimums]

 C. If a person is driving a vehicle at a speed less than the normal flow of traffic at the particular time and place on a two-lane highway where passing is unsafe, and if five or more vehicles are formed in a line behind the vehicle, the person shall turn the vehicle off the roadway at the nearest place designated as a turnout by signs erected by the director or a local authority, or wherever sufficient area for a safe turnout exists, in order to permit the vehicles following to proceed.